Best Cheap Android Phones in December 2020: Google, Motorola, Samsung, OnePlus & More

 Still, for those loyal Samsung fans who love One UI but cannot stomach paying over $1,000 for a Galaxy S or Note flagship, the Galaxy A51 at least approximates the feeling of using a top Galaxy phone at 40% of the price.

 Best known for its televisions, TCL officially entered the Android space in 2020 with a $250 handset packed with an impressive 6.5-inch LCD screen.

 Despite its plastic back, the construction of the phone is impressive, considering its price tag and newcomer status of TCL.
 But flip the phone around, and that screen shines — colors pop with rich details and is bright enough to be easily visible under direct sunlight.

 The quad-camera system on the back houses a 48-megapixel primary shooter that produces good shots, but the other three lenses — an 8-megapixel ultrawide, and a pair of 2-megapixel macro and depth sensors — are average at best.
 The Snapdragon 665 processor and a clean and light UI make for a good combo.

-Perhaps not surprising considering its company roots, the TCL 10L is one of the last phones left to offer an IR blaster for easy controls of televisions and other appliances.
+Perhaps not surprising considering its company roots, the TCL 10L is one of the last phones left outside of Xiaomi to offer an IR blaster for easy controls of televisions and other appliances.

 Best for stylus users: Moto G Stylus